M4rwaneX/dingooChallenge/README.md

 It will use centroids that will choose locations that minimizes the distance from them.
 By the way, these centroids will give us a good position for the restock "hub" because in each cluster, the centroids have the lowest distance from each locations of the cluster.

+Note that I have used `random_state = 42` in this part to be able to compare data without worrying about randomness.

 First, I applied the algorithm and plot the result raw :